 At around the halfway point there is a nice rest stop within a traditional-style house.
 Inside the old building are various types of old farming equipment and a traditional Japanese irori fire pit, and visitors can enjoy snacks and Japanese tea served by traditionally dressed staff.
 Visitors are encouraged to make a donation if taking advantage of the generous services.

-A baggage forwarding service is available through the towns' tourist information centers.
+A baggage forwarding service is available through the two towns' tourist information centers.
 Luggage must be dropped off at the information center between 8:30am and 11:30am and can be picked up at the other town's information center after 1pm.
 The fee is 500 yen per item.
-The service is available daily from mid March through November (March 20 to November 30, 2018) but not during the winter.
+The service is available daily from mid March through November (March 20 to November 30, 2019) but not during the winter.

 People who like walking will also enjoy the adjacent section of the trail that leads from Tsumago to Nagiso Station.
 This section leads through more populated areas and does not feature any preserved pavements, but it still offers a pleasant, rural atmosphere and a nice alternative to a bus or taxi ride between the station and Tsumago.
 This part of the trail is about 3.5 kilometers long and takes about an hour to complete.